Darklol93/Assessment-1/index.md

 <ol>
 <li>A. Git repository – This will allow the developers to simultaneously work on code and keep track of changes.
 Additionally, as it is saved to the repository you can access this as long as you have access to a workstation and an internet connection.
 Furthermore, it serves as a backup solution.</li>
 <li>B. Red hat OpenShift – This will allow a Scalable environment,we will be able to rapidly develop and deploy , it also is portable allowing to be easily shifted between (for example) Amazon Web Service or Microsoft Azure.</li>
 <li>C. Code editor - This is the application that will assist you in writing the code.
-It will help you select the required format (I.E Python) and it will detect errors and assist in debugging. </p></li>
+It will help you select the required format (I.E Python) and it will detect errors and assist in debugging.</li>
 </ol>